-Please note that the reinstatement application is made directly by you to the INS.
-The ISSC does not have a role in endorsing or approving your application; only the INS can reinstate you to F-1 status.
+Please note that the reinstatement application is made directly by you to the USCIS.
+The ISSC does not have a role in endorsing or approving your application; only the USCIS can reinstate you to F-1 status.
 However, if you would like ISSC to examine your application, we will be happy to do so.

 Your reinstatement application should include the following:

-- Your written requests to the INS for reinstatement, explaining the circumstances for being “out of status.”
+- Your written requests to the USCIS for reinstatement, explaining the circumstances for being “out of status.”

 - Official copy of your current transcript